DynamicsValue/licence-agreements/FakeXrmEasy/CLA.md

 You reserve the right to revoke the patent license stated in section 2.3 if We make any infringement claim that is targeted at your Contribution and not asserted for a Defensive Purpose.
 An assertion of claims of the Patents shall be considered for a "Defensive Purpose" if the claims are asserted against an entity that has filed, maintained, threatened, or voluntarily participated in a patent infringement lawsuit against Us or any of Our licensees.

+**2.4.
+Outbound License**

+Based on the grant of rights in Sections 2.1 and 2.2, if We include Your Contribution in a Material, We may license the Contribution under any license, including copyleft, permissive, commercial, or proprietary licenses.
+As a condition on the exercise of this right, We agree to also license the Contribution under the terms of the license or licenses which We are using for the Material on the Submission Date.

 **3. Copyright license back to You**

 Upon such grant of rights to Us, where Your Contribution proves to be substantial in terms of investment in time, effort and/or utility, You may be granted from Us, at Our sole discretion, a worldwide, royalty-free, paid-up, revocable, non-exclusive, license to use the FAKEXRMEASY (version 2 or later) in  accordance with the FAKEXRMEASY (version 2 or later) SOFTWARE LICENSE AND SERVICE AGREEMENT (current version in Annex 1), disregarding Section 2.2.(ii) thereof ("Subscription fee / Credential Use Restriction") and Section 4 ("Fees, payment and taxes"), which shall not apply to You.

 **4. Moral rights**